djmaildj/avr-infra/README.md

 If you are using STS (Speech-to-Speech) instead of separate ASR and TTS services, you only need to configure:
 - `STS_URL`: The URL where your STS service is running (e.g., `http://avr-sts-[provider_name]:[port]`)
+You can find an example configuration using OpenAI Realtime in the `docker-compose-openai-realtime.yml` file.

 If your provider doesn't support ASR but only STT (Speech-to-Text), you'll need to use the `avr-asr-to-tts` container which handles VAD (Voice Activity Detection) and audio packet composition for your STT service.
 In this case:
 - Set `ASR_URL` to `http://avr-asr-to-tts:[port]`